Winter (dolphin): Discovery and treatment

 Winter was found in the ropes of a crab trap on December 10, 2005 in Mosquito Lagoon of the coastal waters of Florida.
 At the time of her rescue, she was estimated to be about two months old.

 Winter received her name because she was found in December, traditionally considered a winter month, even though the exact date of her rescue falls within the American definition of autumn.
 The rope in which Winter was entangled cut off the supply of blood to her tail, leading to necrosis and her tail's disintegration.

 Irish prosthetist Kevin Carroll and a team of experts took a year and a half designing and testing a tail for Winter, eventually settling on a simple silicone and plastic tail in 2007.
 A gel-like sleeve was used under the tail in order to prevent it from irritating Winter's skin.
+The gel-like sleeve was named WintersGel prosthetic liner.
+This consists of a gentle adhesion which protects and cushions the skin preventing irritation and burns allowing for an extended period of wear.
+The specialized sleeve is especially beneficial after surgery because it helps the scar tissue to accept the prosthetic, with less pain and irritation.
 However, Winter's flukes and peduncle had been severed, making the task much more difficult.

 Knowledge gleaned from treating Winter was applied to human amputees, as when Carroll used the same gel sleeve concept to ease painful prosthetic limbs for United States Air Force senior airman Brian Kolfage, who lost both legs and his right hand in a 2004 mortar attack in Iraq.
+Bethany Hamilton who lost her arm to a shark attack while surfing, made an appearance in the Dolphin Tale 2 movie.